KVonY/11747-Project/README.md

 ## HW3 Reimplement the SOTA

-Training model with BiGRU can be tested by running "model_train.py"

-Training model with BiGRU via GPU can be tested by running "train_cuda.py"
+Train model with BiGRU by running "python3 train.py 43284 5033 log load"